spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/vxlan-overlay.md

 |Without Overlay Network |With Overlay Network|
 |---------------------|-----------------------|
 | Upon recovery, each Kubernetes component inside in the Edge host requests an IP address from the DHCP server, and receives a different IP address than their original IP address before the outage happened.
 Since Kubernetes expects several components in the control plane to have stable IP addresses, the cluster becomes non-operational and assembly line is unable to resume operations | Each Kubernetes component inside in the Edge host has a virtual IP address in the overlay network.
 Upon recovery, their IP addresses in the overlay network remain the same despite their IP addresses changing in the underlying DHCP network.
 The Edge host is able to assume its workload and the assembly line resumes operations |

+## Prerequisites

+* At least two edge hosts with AMD64/X86_64 processor architecture registered with your Palette account
+*

 ## Enablement